SPFinder: Improving the Context Length and Scalability for Tracing Known Vulnerability Patches: Approach

 \textbf{Path Embedding}.
 To bridge the gap, we first use Named Entity Recognition (NER) to extract the identifying words (variable names/file names/function names/path/etc) in the CVE description, then use GitHub's code search API~\cite{github_code_search_api} to search file paths that match these words.
 We then compute the similarity between the searched paths and the paths of each commit.
-More specifically, we use OpenAI's \texttt{GPT-4o} API for the NER and \texttt{voyage-3}~\cite{voyage} for the path embedding. .
+More specifically, we use OpenAI's \texttt{GPT-4o} API for the NER and \texttt{voyage-3}~\cite{voyage} for the path embedding.
+The details of the features, prompt for NER, and data labeling criteria. can be found in Table~\ref{tab:feature_set} and our anonymous repository.